10 money mistakes anyone can make

 Avoiding costly money mistakes will save you money, time & stress.

-I have listed below the key errors that most people make with their financial situation:
+I have listed below the 10 money mistakes that most people make with their financial situation:

 An emergency fund is your first line of defence against unexpected financial problems.